Here are some benefits that may be available to you through your employer:

 In the event of a tragedy, would your family be financially protected?

-AF™ Life Insurance can help your family with financial pressures after you’re gone.
-Your coverage begins immediately at time of application and you own the policy, so you can take it with you to any future job or into retirement.
+Life Insurance can help your family with financial pressures after you’re gone.
+Your death benefit coverage begins immediately at time of application and you own the policy, so you can take it with you to any future job or into retirement.

-AF™ Limited Benefit Hospital Indemnity Insurance (or AF Hospital Assist™) can help with out-of-pocket costs related to staying in the hospital.
-Depending on your plan, you may receive money for hospital admission, ICU treatment, accident surgery and treatment, and more.
+Limited Benefit Hospital Indemnity Insurance (or AF Hospital Assist™) can help with out-of-pocket costs related to staying in the hospital.
+Depending on your plan, you may receive a benefit for hospital admission, ICU treatment, accident surgery and treatment, and more.

-Reimbursement accounts are a way to help you with tax savings and to pay for eligible medical costs.
-Depending on your medical plan, your employer may offer a Healthcare Flexible Spending Account, Health Savings Account, or Health Reimbursement Arrangement.
+Reimbursement accounts are a way to help you with tax savings and to pay for eligible medical and dependent day care costs.
+Depending on your plan, your employer may offer a Healthcare Flexible Spending Account, Health Savings Account, Health Reimbursement Arrangement, Dependent Care Account, or a Limited Purpose Flexible Spending Account.
 Learn more about the different reimbursements accounts below.

 A Flexible Spending Account (FSA) is money you set aside every year that can help with eligible expenses you know are coming, like prescriptions, contact lenses, or day care programs.
 Plus, FSAs may help reduce your taxable income, meaning you take home more of your earnings.